A Systematic Survey of Regularization and Normalization in GANs: Regularization and Normalization of "Real Fake"

 In summary, contrastive self-supervised learning designs different positive and negative pairs and maximizes the mutual information of positive pairs according to the InfoNCE loss.
-Different from classification and segmentation tasks, two types of samples (real and fake images) exist for generating adversarial networks, which adds more possibilities to the definition of positive and negative pairs.
-In the future, score-based contrastive learning may be proposed during the training of GANs.
-The summary of contrastive self-supervised regularization technologies of GANs are illustrated in TABLE \ref{table:self-supervised}.
+Different from classification and segmentation tasks, two types of samples (real and fake images) exist for generating adversarial networks, which add more possibilities to the definition of positive and negative pairs.
+In the future, score-based contrastive lea rning may be proposed during the training of GANs.
+The summary of contrastive self-supervised regularization techniques of GANs is given in Table \ref{table:self-supervised}.